On this page:

 Special requirements for granting a permit

-A responsible authority must consider certain matters under the Planning and Environment Act 1987 in considering whether it should issue a planning permit to vary or remove a restrictive covenant.
-The matters that must be considered are set out in sections 60(2) and (5) of the Act.
+A responsible authority must consider matters set out in sections 60(2) and (5) of the Planning and Environment Act 1987 (the Act) in considering whether it should issue a planning permit to vary or remove a restrictive covenant.

 Section 60(2) applies to restrictive covenants created on or after 25 June 1991: a planning permit can’t be granted to remove or vary a registered restrictive covenant unless the responsible authority is satisfied that any benefiting landowner will be unlikely to suffer material detriment, including financial loss or loss of amenity.

 Section 60(5) applies to restrictive covenants created before 25 June 1991: a planning permit can’t be granted to remove or vary a restrictive covenant if a benefiting owner has objected, or if there is any chance that a benefiting owner may suffer detriment of any kind (even if that benefiting owner did not object).
 This test is very stringent and it may be difficult to prove that there would be no detriment.

 The rules in the Act for regular permit applications also apply to applications to remove or vary a restrictive covenant: